Understanding Complex Regional Pain Syndrome

 I am Nancy Renée Cotterman.
 This is my CRPS/RSD (Complex Regional Pain Syndrome/Reflex Sympathetic Dystrophy) story.

 In March of 1996, I was involved in an auto accident that resulted in 8 crush fractures of the metatarsals of my right foot.
 My foot absorbed all of the energy of the crash.
 At that time, I was working as a home care RN.
-Previously I had worked in Bryn Mawr Hospital.
+Previously I had worked in Bryn Mawr Hospital as a pediatric nurse.
+I went to nursing school as an adult while working and raising my two young daughters.
+I worked so hard to become a RN.

 The orthopedist ordered a CT of my foot (there were not MRIs back then).
 After he saw that the fractures were not displaced, he casted me in a non weight bearing cast for 8 weeks.
 At my next visit with the ortho, I told him that I was having burning pain and lightning like pain in my right foot.
 At a cast change, he noted that my foot was purplish blue.
 Unbeknownst to me, he charted my symptoms followed by, "I do not think that she has RSD (what CRPS was called then).
 A year later, the pain had intensified, my foot was still bluish purple and very swollen.
 The ortho felt that I had traumatic arthritis and recommended surgery to fuse the metatarsals of my right foot.
 That was followed by 8 more weeks of non weight bearing casting.
 After the surgery the pain was even more intense.
 I feel that my mistake about the surgery is that I should have gotten a second opinion.
 The orthopedist that I saw was a doctor that I had worked at at the hospital.
 He had repaired my mom's broken hip without complications and my daughter's broken wrist.
 After the surgery, I went to several other orthopedists for second, third and fourth opinions.
 They all said that my fusion had healed well.
 They were only looking at how well the surgery was healing, not at the whole picture of my symptoms.
 They all wait that there was no reason for my pain.
 In other words, it was all in my head.